cxbignekoc/Bitwig-5.3.13-libcurl-Guide-HY-Plugins-on-Linux-debian-based-/README.md

 If you have any Issues with your HY-Plugins try this Solution what is also mentioned in the Read Me Files inside the Plugin Package.

-But there is no detailed Guid, now here it is. (i send this to the Developer as well)
+But there is no detailed Guide, now here it is. (i send this to the Developer as well)

 This is tested in MX Linux 23.6 (a debian-based Distribution)